Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 The camera in this game has the Team Ico problem of the wonky camera.
-The camera follows the boy and Trico around the environment, but if you climb on Trico and you’re in a tight space and sometimes if you are in tight spaces, the camera will fade to black and you’ll be confused about where you are because you can’t see the boy.
+The camera follows the boy and Trico around the environment, but if you climb on Trico and you’re in a tight space, the camera will fade to black and you’ll be confused about where you are because you can’t see the boy.

 I do love that in order to get Trico to calm down after fights, you have to pet him and talk to him, which I find to be really sweet.